Choose All In One Plan for Templates, Designs, Documents, Forms, Editors, Applications

-In 1921, Frank Gilbreth, an American engineer, consultant, and author, introduced his presentation of “Process Charts – First Steps in Finding the One Best Way” to (ASME) or 'The American Society of Mechanical Engineers' using the very first hand-drawn flowchart.
+In 1921, Frank Gilbreth, an American engineer, consultant, and author, introduced his presentation of “Process Charts – First Steps in Finding the One Best Way” to (ASME) or 'The American Society of Mechanical Engineers' using the very flowchart.

 Color-coding helps you organize the data on your chart.
-By keeping a table with the list of the categories and their corresponding colors, the information on your chart will be systematized and will be arranged according to its value or relevance.
+By keeping a table with a list of the categories and their corresponding colors, the information on your chart will be systematized and will be arranged according to its value or relevance.

 Since charts mostly represent data in raw form, using a simple but lucid design theme will help your readers understand the chart's contents more.
 Select an organizational chart template or seating chart template (or any other template) that has formats and design theme that matches your requirements.
-In writing the file contents, try not to use any abbreviations, technical terms or jargon to avoid alienating or confusing the readers.
-But in case you really have to include some of these terms, make sure to provide accurate descriptions and/or examples.
+In writing the file content, try not to use any abbreviations, technical terms or jargon to avoid alienating or confusing the readers.
+But in case you really have to include some of these terms, make sure to provide accurate descriptions or examples.